 The modern Malay alphabet is based on the Latin alphabet.
 It has 26 letters, similar to the English language alphabet.
 It is written in Rumi and Jawi.
 Rumi uses the Latin alphabet, while Jawi uses Arabic script.
 In Malaysia, Indonesia, and Singapore, the Latin Malay alphabet is the official Malay script while in Brunei, it is the co-official script with Jawi.

-One interesting fact about the Malay alphabet is that it has a ‘phonemic orthography’, which means we pronounce Malay words just as they are spelled.
+One interesting fact about the Malay alphabet you may need to know when assigning a linguist is that it has a ‘phonemic orthography’, which means we pronounce Malay words just as they are spelt.
 The Malay language is not a tonal language like Chinese, Thai or Vietnamese and does not use tones to differentiate words or their nuances.

 Bahasa Indonesia and Brunei